codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Challenge-e27e.md

-Press this button to run the code on the left {Run the code}(python run-user.py escape.py)
+Press this button to run the code on the left {Run the code}(python3 run-user.py escape.py)

 {Check It!|assessment}(test-3910093431)